 History, tourist information, and nearby accommodation

-This extraordinary sub-tropical garden stands on the craggy shore of Loch Ewe, surrounded by the glorious landscape of Wester Ross.
+Inverewe Garden is an extraordinary sub-tropical garden on the craggy shore of Loch Ewe, surrounded by the glorious landscape of Wester Ross.
 Inverewe deserves its reputation as one of Scotland's great gardens, with a wide variety of exotic plants including Himalayan rhododendrons, Tasmanian eucalyptus and South African, New Zealand and Chilean plants.

 One of Osgood Mackenzie's strategies was to plant over 100 acres of woodland to screen the garden from the effects of the wind and help create a more moderate climate for the sub-tropical plants he hoped to introduce.